Daws Butler: Death

-Butler died of a heart attack on May 18, 1988 at Cedars-Sinai Medical Center at age 71.
+Butler died of a heart attack on May 18, 1988, at Cedars-Sinai Medical Center at age 71.
 A few months before he died, he contracted pneumonia, and had suffered a stroke a few months before that.
 The television special Hanna-Barbera's 50th: A Yabba Dabba Doo Celebration was dedicated to him.
 Many of his roles were assumed by Greg Burson, whom Butler personally trained until his death.

-Myrtis Mayfield Martin Butler (born January 13, 1917, Stanly County, North Carolina) died on November 15, 2018 in Beverly Hills, California at the age of 101.
+Myrtis Mayfield Martin Butler (born January 13, 1917, Stanly County, North Carolina) died on November 15, 2018, in Beverly Hills, California at the age of 101.
 She was buried next to Daws in Holy Cross Cemetery, Culver City.
-Their four sons all survive.

 Legacy

-Butler trained many voice actors, including Nancy Cartwright (the voice of Bart Simpson), Corey Burton (the voice of Count Dooku in several animated Star Wars series, as well as Dale in Chip 'n' Dale), Bill Farmer (the current voice of Goofy, Pluto, and Horace Horsecollar), Bob Bergen (the voice of Porky Pig), Joe Bevilacqua (whom Butler personally taught how to do all his characters), Greg Burson (the voice of Yogi Bear and Bugs Bunny), and Mona Marshall (the voice of various characters in South Park).
+Butler trained many voice actors, including: Nancy Cartwright (the voice of Bart Simpson), Corey Burton (the voice of Count Dooku in several animated Star Wars series, as well as Dale in Chip 'n' Dale), Bill Farmer (the current voice of Goofy, Pluto, and Horace Horsecollar), Bob Bergen (the voice of Porky Pig), Joe Bevilacqua (whom Butler personally taught how to do all his characters), Sherry Lynn, Greg Burson (the voice of Yogi Bear and Bugs Bunny) and Mona Marshall (the voice of various characters in South Park).
 Butler's voice and scripts were a frequent part of Bevilacqua's now-defunct XM show.

 Bevilacqua also wrote Butler's official biography, published by Bear Manor Media.
 A new book of cartoon scripts written by Butler and Joe Bevilacqua, Uncle Dunkle and Donnie: Fractured Fables, was scheduled for publication in the fall of 2009.
 A four-volume, 4½-hour audio set of Uncle Dunkle and Donnie was to be simultaneously released, with Bevilacqua performing all 97 characters in 35 stories.
 Butler also trained Hal Rayle, who ultimately determined that his best-known character of Doyle Cleverlobe from Galaxy High School should sound like "Elroy Jetson after he finished puberty".